jpype-project/jpype/doc/userguide.rst

 ~~~~~~~~~~~~~

 If for some reason you wandered here to figure out how to use Java from
 Jython using JPype, you are clearly in the wrong place.
-On the other hand
+On the other hand,
 if you happen to be a Jython developer who is looking for inspiration on how
 to support a more JPype like API that perhaps we can assist you.
 Jython aware
-Python module often mistake JPype for Jython resulting in fun to track down
+Python modules often mistake JPype for Jython at least up until the point
-errors.
+that differences in the API triggers an error.

 Unsupported Java virtual machines